 Outdoors in May: Viable, Borderline, Off-Limits

-The coast, the lowlands, the geothermal lowlands of the Reykjanes peninsula, and the rolling lava fields of Snæfellsnes are already fully accessible.
+The coast, the lowlands, the geothermal lowlands of the Reykjanes peninsula, and the rolling lava fields of Snæfellsnes (Snaefellsnes) are already fully accessible.
 Many of them are some of the most photogenic walks Iceland has to offer.

 Below is a quick overview of what's open, what's borderline, and what to save for July.